alecpm/opsworks-web-python/plone_buildout/README.md

   * `solr_layer`: Name of layer in which to find Solr servers
   * `solr_host`: Host name for a fixed solr server (not needed if you have a solr layer)

 You'll probably want to turn one of the two blob mount options on.
+The default stack configuration sets up an NFS lauyer for shared blobs.
 More on that below.

-These recipes will do all the work of setting up the server, running the buildout, etc.  However, there will be no DB for it to connect to and no persistent storage.
-We want some more layer(s) for that.
+These recipes will do all the work of setting up the server, running the buildout, etc.

 ### DB Layer(s)

 I recommend two layers for a ZEO server setup.
 One providing shared blobs via NFS or GlusterFS, and one providing the ZEO server itself.
-Alternatively, you can use Relstorage (perhaps with Amazon RDS), but you'll still need the shared blobs layer, so we'll start with that.
+Alternatively, if you have a single instance you can just have a shared `blob_dir` on the instance.

 #### Shared Blobs Layer

-Create a new layer of type `custom` and give it the short name `shared_blobs` (you can customize the layer shortname and assign this functionality to an existing layer by setting the `"plone_blobs": "layer"` attribute to the short name of the desired layer).
-You'll want to use EBS optimized instances here, and assign an EBS mount to `/srv/exports` for NFS or `/srv/gluster-exports` for GlusterFS.
+This is another layer of type `custom` with the short name `shared_blobs` (you can customize the layer shortname and assign this functionality to an existing layer by setting the `"plone_blobs":

-Assign the following custom recipes for NFS:
+"layer"` attribute in the Stack Custom JSON to the layer short).
+You'll probably want to use EBS optimized instances here, and assign an EBS mount to `/srv/exports` for NFS or `/srv/gluster-exports` for GlusterFS.

+The layer uses NFS by default and runs the following recipes:

   * Setup: `plone_buildout::nfs_blobs`
   * Configure: `plone_buildout::nfs_blobs`

-Or for GlusterFS:
+For GlusterFS it would need to be modified to run the following recipes instead:

   * Setup: `plone_buildout::gluster`
   * Configure: `plone_buildout::gluster`

+There are a number of configuration options for the shared blob storage under the `plone_blobs` key.
+See `attributes/defaults.rb` for details.
+If you would like to simply use a shared blob dir on a single instance, you may remobe this layer, and set the "plone_blobs":
+"blob_dir" attribute to the desired location (generally `/srv/www/zeoserver/shared/var/blobstorage`).

 ##### Notes on using GlusterFS (EXPERIMENTAL)